 Enjoy a sunny day at an Amsterdam city beach

 No beaches in Amsterdam?
 Think again!
 Over the years several city beaches popped up all over town.
 There might not be an ocean to gaze over but that doesn’t make them less fun.
 Two favorites are Roest and Pllek, both low-key hangouts for the hip and young.
 Drinks and food are served from the restaurant but feel free to bring your own.
 Strand Zuid near the RAI conference centre is one of the more high-end Amsterdam attractions, with a good accompanying restaurant serving great cocktails and mouthwatering dishes.
 All of these locations have a pretty cozy inside area as well, just in case the Dutch weather decides to rain on your parade.

 Get a taste of Amsterdam craft beers at Brouwerij ‘t IJ

 An old original windmill in the middle of a city; it’s an idyllic sight.
 Since 1985 De Gooyer in Amsterdam East is home to beer brewery Brouwerij ‘t IJ.
 Have a taste of one (or more) of their characteristic Amsterdam craft beers accompanied by tasty Dutch bar food like cheese and bitter balls.
 Every Friday, Saturday and Sunday a 20-minute English tour starts at 3.30.
-Tickets are available at the bar on the day itself or book a private or group tour in advance.
+Tickets to this Amsterdam attraction are available at the bar on the day itself or book a private or group tour in advance.